django-tastypie/django-tastypie/docs/content_types.rst

 models and match them to their resources in a dictionary, and pass that as the first argument, the second argument is the name of the attribute on the model that holds the GenericForeignKey.

+If you want to include the related objects on the other side of the (fake) relationship:

+Taking the Note model as example, for a minimal working example:

+class Note(models.Model):
+    ...
+    tags = generic.GenericRelation(TaggedItem, object_id_field='object_id', content_type_field='content_type')
+    ...

+class NoteResource(ModelResource):

+    tags = fields.ToManyField('path.to.api.TaggedItemResource', 'tags')

+    class Meta:
+        resource_name = 'notes'
+        queryset = Note.objects.all()